matgou/GorgLdapOrmBundle/README.md

 * ObjectClass : Use this annotation to attribute to a php entity class an ldapObjectClass
 * Dn : Use this annotation to build the dn with twig syntaxe
 * Sequence : Use this annotation to define a link with an ldap Sequence Object
-* ArrayField : This annotation defined an attribute is multi-valued as an array
+* ArrayField : This annotation defines an attribute is multi-valued as an array
-* DnPregMatch : This annotation calculate the value of attribute with a regular expression on DN
+* DnPregMatch : This annotation calculates the value of attribute with a regular expression on DN

 After you can use entity like this example: